Coherent Elastic Neutrino-Nucleus Scattering at the Japan Proton Accelerator Research Complex

-We plot in Fig.~\ref{fig:sterile} the region of oscillation parameters which can be excluded at the 90\% C.L. with the detectors under consideration.
+We plot in Fig.~\ref{fig:sterile} the regions of oscillation parameters which can be excluded at the 90\% C.L. with the detectors under consideration.
+In the upper panels we show the results for the $U_{\mu 4}=U_{\tau 4}=0$ case.
 For sake of comparison, we also show the 2$\sigma$ parameter region which could explain the anomaly~\cite{Barinov:2021asz}.
-As seen in the figure, the best sensitivity for this scenario is attainable with the Cryogenic-CsI and the Xe TPC detectors.
-In the right panel, we show the impact of the different uncertainties and of the time information in this scenario.
+As seen in the figure, the best sensitivity for this scenario is attainable with the Cryogenic-CsI and the Xe TPC detectors which can probe part of the parameter space required to explain the anomaly, though they are not competitive with the bounds from solar experiments and KATRIN..
+In the right panel, we show the impact of the different uncertainties and of the time information in this scenario on this conclusion.
 As seen in the figure, the dominant uncertainty is that of the overall flux normalization, which is expected since the effect of the oscillation into sterile neutrinos is in this case the depletion of the $\nu_e$ flux.